teaching

 Normalizing Flows

 1. Variational Inference with Normalizing Flows: A differentiable method to take a simple distribution and make it arbitrarily complex.
 Useful for modeling distributions in deep nets.
 Can be added to VAEs.
-These are being replaced by diffusion models.

 FILM Layers